open-policy-agent/opa/docs/content/contrib-development.md

 More details on the pattern: [https://github.com/go-modules-by-example/index/blob/master/010_tools/README.md](https://github.com/go-modules-by-example/index/blob/master/010_tools/README.md)

 Update these the same way as any other Go package.
-Ensure that any build script only uses `go run ./vendor/<tool pkg>` to force using the correct version.

 ### Go